 - Accounts will be closed immediately upon termination of employment and all contents from the account deleted after one month.

-- Retired personnel may retain their email accounts, however if at any time no activity has occurred for one month the account will be closed, and its contents deleted one month later.
+- A limited number of Retirees were 'grandfathered' and allowed to retained their email accounts, however if at any time no activity has occurred for one month the account will be closed, and its contents deleted one month later.

 Sponsored Account Requests